A5H73Y/Parkour/docs/tutorials/plugin-config.md

   FillHealth:
     Enabled: true
     Amount: 20
-  # What GameMode should the Player be while on the Course
+  # What GameMode should the Player be while on the Course.
+This can be set to 'KEEP' to not override the Player's GameMode.
   SetGameMode: SURVIVAL
-  # Treat the first Checkpoint as the start of the Course
+  # Treat the first Checkpoint as the start of the Course.
+The timer will be started upon achieving the first checkpoint.
   TreatFirstCheckpointAsStart: false
   # Require a permission for every single course (Parkour.Course.(CourseName))
   PerCoursePermission: false
   # Should the Player be teleported to the starting point.
-Used for AutoStarts for a seamless start of a Course.
+Can be disabled for AutoStarts for a seamless start of a Course.
   TeleportPlayer: true
   # What is the join broadcast message level, options include:
   # "GLOBAL" = Every Player on the server, "WORLD" = Every Player on the World, "PARKOUR" = Every Parkour Player, "PLAYER" = Just the Player, nobody else.